Shipping and Returns

 - How long does delivery take?

 Delivery time to Australia is up to 10 working days.
 If delivery is going to be longer than this you will be notified by email.
-On confirmation of your order you will have the option to track your order using the Metatrack system.
+On confirmation of your order you will have the option to track your order using our Metatrack system, please note this tracking is not available for sample only orders.

 - How do I know if my order has been received?